Quasiflats in hierarchically hyperbolic spaces: Introduction

 \subsection{Induced automorphisms of combinatorial data and quasi-isometric rigidity}

-The Quasiflats Theorem provides a powerful tool for proving quasi-isometric rigidity results for classes of HHS, for example right-angled Artin and Coxeter groups.
+The Quasiflats Theorem provides a powerful tool for proving quasi-isometric rigidity results for various HHSs, e.g. right-angled Artin and Coxeter groups.
 In fact, the set of quasiflats and, more importantly, their intersection patterns, can be easily converted into purely combinatorial data.

 In good cases, one can extract from the output of the Quasiflats Theorem (and with basically no further knowledge about the geometry of the HHS) an automorphism of a combinatorial structure encoding the data, and therefore reduce proving quasi-isometric rigidity to proving that a certain combinatorial structure is ``rigid''.
 The kind of combinatorial structure that the reader should keep in mind is $\mathfrak S$ endowed with the partial order given by nesting, $\nest$, and the symmetric relation of orthogonality, $\orth$.

 Rather than a general but complicated statement, we give a template for this procedure.
 In Theorem \ref{thm:clique_map} we give an example of the combinatorial automorphism one can extract from a quasi-isometry, under additional assumptions on the HHS.
 These additional assumptions are satisfied by mapping class groups.
-Accordingly, in Theorem \ref{thm:mcg_rigid}, we use Theorem \ref{thm:clique_map} to give a short new proof of quasi-isometric rigidity of mapping class groups that relies on much simpler combinatorial considerations than previous proofs, cf.\ \cite{BKMM,Bowditch:rigid,Hamenstadt:geometry}.
+Accordingly, in Section~\ref {subsec:mcgqi}, we use Theorem \ref{thm:clique_map} to give a new proof of quasi-isometric rigidity of mapping class groups which, once we have established Theorem~\ref{thmi:main}, requires simpler combinatorial considerations than previous proofs, cf.\ \cite{BKMM,Bowditch:rigid,Hamenstadt:geometry}.

+\begin{thmi}[QI rigidity for mapping class groups; \cite{BKMM}] Let $\cuco X$ be the the mapping class group of a non-sporadic surface $S$.
+Then for any $K$ there exists $L$ so that: for each $(K,K)$--quasi-isometry $f\co\cuco X\to\cuco X$ there exists a mapping class $g$ so that $f$ $L$--coarsely coincides with left-multiplication by $g$. \end{thmi}

-Theorem \ref{thm:clique_map} applies to other spaces and groups as well, including, for example, the Weil-Petersson metric on the Teichm\"uller space of a surface of complexity at least 4, right-angled Artin groups with no triangles and no leaves in their presentation graph, and fundamental groups of non-geometric graph manifolds.
+Theorem \ref{thm:clique_map} applies to other spaces and groups as well, including, for example, right-angled Artin groups with no triangles and no leaves in their presentation graph, and fundamental groups of non-geometric graph manifolds.
 Variations of Theorem \ref{thm:clique_map} can be tailored to treat other families of groups as well.

 In the case of mapping class groups, there is no need to pass to factored spaces, but in other contexts (e.g., the right-angled Artin groups in Figure \ref{fig:two_graphs}) the induced quasi-isometries on factored spaces provide extra combinatorial data.